way-edges/.github/profile/README.md

 # Way-Edges project

-This is self made wayland client application based on gtk4-layer-shell.
+This is a wayland client application based on gtk4-layer-shell.
 Written in Rust.

-You can follow this org if you enjoy my work, or you can always share me your advice.

 Doc: https://way-edges.github.io/description